Answered on June 19, 2025

-Market segmentation — identifying unique groups within your target audience — helps you deliver more valuable and relevant messaging, empowering you to boost sales and customer retention.
+Market segmentation — identifying unique subsets within your target market — helps you deliver more valuable and relevant messaging, empowering you to boost sales and customer retention.

-In this guide, you’ll discover the nine types of market segmentation — and which methods work best for B2B and B2C companies — so you know precisely how to go-to-market (GTM) successfully.
+In this guide, you’ll discover the eleven types of market segmentation — and which methods work best for B2B and B2C companies — so you know precisely how to go-to-market (GTM) with confidence.

-Market segmentation is a marketing strategy in which you identify select groups within your target audience with shared characteristics so you can present specific offerings that appeal to their interests.
-This approach allows you to tailor communications to specific customer segments and relies heavily on data to remove the guesswork.
+Market segmentation is a marketing strategy in which you identify select groups of people within your target market with shared and/or similar characteristics so you can present specific offerings that appeal to their interests.
+This approach allows you to tailor communications to specific customer segments while relying on data to remove the guesswork.

 Many resources on market segmentation only address behavioral, geographic, demographic, and psychographic segmentation, which are more popular with B2C organizations.

-Here’s a closer look at all nine types of market segmentation:
+Here’s a closer look at all 11 types of market segmentation:

 Behavioral segmentation helps companies determine buyers’ purchasing habits and behaviors.
 By looking at a website visitor’s digital footprint, organizations can group customers by:

-To draw the above conclusions, sales and marketing professionals may examine the number of sessions on their site, time on site, pages visited, and other site statistics.
+Sales and marketing teams may analyze the number of sessions on their site, time on site, pages visited, and other site statistics.

-While all businesses can technically use this method, B2B sales reps and marketers often refer to it as “intent segmentation.”
+While all businesses can technically use this type of segmentation, B2B sales and marketing teams often refer to it as “intent segmentation.”

-Grouping buyers by physical location is often easy to accomplish due to the generally static information.
-Geographics can influence buying habits, such as having parallel needs due to climate or resource access.
+Grouping buyers by geographic location is often easy to accomplish due to the generally static information.
+Geographies can influence buying habits, such as having parallel needs due to climate or resource access.
 A company may also use this method to target prospects and customers within a certain distance of their business.

 Examples of geographic segmentation include: